 You may already have a job, but you can always pick up a side gig to increase your income.
 Everything you make, you can put toward your financial crisis help.
 If you aren't sure where to begin, think about your hobbies and what you like to do during your downtime.
 Can you monetize any of them?

 For example, if you enjoy working out, you could make extra money as an aerobics instructor or personal trainer.
-Someone who loves to sew could sell the pants or blouses they make.
-A gifted baker can market their cakes and pies.
+Someone who loves to sew could sell the clothes they make.
+A baker can sell their cakes and pies.

 Many side hustles don't require experience.
 If you have a driver's license, you might be able to drive for a rideshare service.
 Even if you have never had a pet, you can become a dog walker.
 You could also try earning passive income by renting out the extra room in your home.